Like kiwifruit are to pavlova, a

 Easy 'beginner' crops

-- As a rule of thumb spinach, lettuce, radish, leeks, broccoli, cabbage, cauliflower, silverbeet, celery and spring onions are all good ‘beginner’ crops.
+- As a rule of thumb spinach, lettuce, radish, rocket, leeks, broccoli, cabbage, cauliflower, silverbeet, celery and spring onions are all good ‘beginner’ crops.

 - When planting, allow at least two hand spaces apart for lettuce, broccoli, cabbage, cauliflower, and silverbeet.
 The best times to plant are early in the morning or late in the day, so the plants aren’t exposed to the hot sun straight away, and be sure to always water plants well before and after planting.